 Click Here for tab for Someday by Flipsyde

-At first, this might be seen as a slightly out of context solo.
-But in fact, it does suit the vibe of the song exceptionally well.
-Not only that, it’s quite a technical solo too and you will need to work on your finger dexterity to really nail some of those faster runs.
+At first, this might be seen as a slightly out-of-context solo.
+But it does actually suit the vibe of the song exceptionally well.
+Not only that, it’s quite a technical solo and you’ll need to work on your finger dexterity to really nail some of those faster runs.

 Stranger Things Have Happened by Foo Fighters

 Click Here for tab for Stranger Things Have Happened by Foo Fighters

 This is a track from Foo Fighter’s sixth studio album titled Echoes, Silence, Patience & Grace.
 Unlike their other albums which lean more toward alternative rock/grunge, this album is particularly well known for containing both acoustic and rock tracks.
 People generally took well to the variety in the songwriting and it was seen as a refreshing take on their sound.